 Several years ago, never mind how many, I decided on a boring January weekend to see if everyone would think my baby girl, Lady Jane, was as beautiful as I thought she was.

-Being a creature of little brains but with a great sense of adventure and no little courage, I set off for my first ever dog show.
+Being a creature of little brains, little courage, but a great sense of adventure, we set off for my first ever dog show.
 I had NO experience other than watching Westminster on TV.
 A kind

 So on a bright March day, I jumped into the car with my Lady and took off